gobytecoin/documentation/English_Documentation/GoByte_Blockchain_Explorer/Guide_to_Blockchain_Explorer.md

 ### Check node information

-This page shows the geographical distribution of TRON’s nodes.
+This page shows the geographical distribution of GOBYTE’s nodes.
 From the density of nodes in different regions, users can have a straightforward impression of where they are located.
 With the embedded Google map, users can zoom in and out of the map to know about the specific details.

 https://explorer.gobyte.network/network